NEMSLinux/nems-docs/docs/advanced/nemsupgrade.rst

 Summary
 ^^^^^^^

 1.7 is a major release.
-1.2.1 is the first point release of NEMS Linux 1.2.
+1.2.1 is the first point release of NEMS Linux's major release 1.2.

 Major Release Upgrade Instructions
 ----------------------------------